 The reverse pec deck is just as good, focusing on the back and shoulder muscles.
-If you have no access to a pec deck machine and want to make your upper back muscles more substantial, the bent-over row is a good option.
+A bent-over row is a good option if you have no access to a pec deck machine and want to make your upper back muscles more substantial.

 To do this without a machine, you need a barbell or dumbbell.

 Qualities Of A Good Machine High Row Alternative Exercise